British Invasion: Beyond the Beatles

 One week after the Beatles entered the Hot 100 for the first time, Dusty Springfield, having launched a solo career after her participation in the Springfields, became the next British act to reach the Hot 100, peaking at number twelve with "I Only Want to Be with You".
 (Note: She soon followed up with several other hits, becoming what AllMusic described as "the finest white soul singer of her era."
 On the Hot 100, Dusty's solo career lasted almost as long, albeit with little more than one quarter of the hits, as the Beatles' group career before their breakup; she continued to have hits on the easy listening and adult contemporary charts into the late 1980s.)
 During the next three years, many more British acts with a chart-topping US single would appear.
 (Note: Peter and Gordon, the Animals, Manfred Mann, Petula Clark, Freddie and the Dreamers, Wayne Fontana and the Mindbenders, Herman's Hermits, the Rolling Stones, the Dave Clark Five, the Troggs, Donovan, and Lulu in 1967, would have one or more number one singles in the US.
-Other Invasion acts included the Searchers, Billy J. Kramer, the Bachelors, Chad & Jeremy, Gerry and the Pacemakers, the Honeycombs, Them (and later its lead singer, Van Morrison), Tom Jones, the Yardbirds (whose guitarist Jimmy Page would later form Led Zeppelin), the Spencer Davis Group, the Small Faces, and numerous others.
+Other Invasion acts included the Searchers, Billy J. Kramer, the Bachelors, Chad & Jeremy, Gerry and the Pacemakers, the Honeycombs, Them (and later its lead singer, Van Morrison), Tom Jones, the Yardbirds (whose guitarist Jimmy Page would later form Led Zeppelin), the Spencer Davis Group (fronted by singer Stevie Winwood), the Small Faces (fronted by singer Rod Stewart), and numerous others.
 The Kinks, although considered part of the Invasion, initially failed to capitalise on their success in the US after their first three hits reached the Hot 100's top ten (in part due to a ban by the American Federation of Musicians following the band's 1965 US tour) before resurfacing in 1970 with "Lola" and in 1983 with their biggest hit, "Come Dancing".)
 As 1965 approached, another wave of British Invasion artists emerged.
 These were usually composed of groups playing in a more pop style, such as the Hollies or the Zombies, as well as artists with a harder-driving, blues-based approach like the Dave Clark Five, the Kinks, and the Rolling Stones.
-By 17 April, British acts accounted for 30 records in the Hot 100, and on 8 May, they accounted for eight of the nine British Commonwealth's entries that made a nearly clean sweep of that weekly Hot 100's Top Ten, lacking only a hit at number two instead of Gary Lewis & the Playboys' "Count Me In".
-On 1 May, the British Commonwealth also nearly swept the Cash Box singles chart's Top Ten, lacking only a hit at number six instead of "Count Me In".
-The British Commonwealth also held down the top six on the Hot 100 on 1 May and the top six on Cash Box singles chart's Top Ten on 24 April.
+By April 17, British acts accounted for 30 records in the Hot 100, and on May 8, they accounted for eight of the nine British Commonwealth's entries that made a nearly clean sweep of that weekly Hot 100's Top Ten, lacking only a hit at number two, occupied by Gary Lewis & the Playboys' "Count Me In".
+On May 1, the British Commonwealth also nearly swept the Cash Box singles chart's Top Ten, lacking only a hit at number six, also taken by "Count Me In".
+The British Commonwealth also held down the top six on the Hot 100 on May 1 and the top six on Cash Box singles chart's Top Ten on April 24.
 That same year, half of the 26 Billboard Hot 100 chart toppers (counting the Beatles' "I Feel Fine", carrying over from 1964) and the number one position on 28 of the 52 chart weeks belonged to British acts.
 The British trend would continue into 1966 and beyond.
 British Invasion acts also dominated the music charts at home in the United Kingdom.